 DeSmith ran for 12 yards for a first down at the 15.
-Three plays later he passed the ball to Caleb Peterson, who made a great reception despite being grabbed by a Durand defender, for a 14-yard touchdown at 2:01 of the third.
+Three plays later he passed the ball to Caleb Petersen, who made a great reception despite being grabbed by a Durand defender, for a 14-yard touchdown at 2:01 of the third.
 Lagerstrom tacked on the kick for a 20-6 GC lead.

 DeSmith used his legs to get the Toppers’ fourth and final touchdown of the evening, dashing around the end and down the sidelines on a 35-yard run to pay dirt with 3:24 left in the contest.
 Lagerstrom kick through his third consecutive PAT to increase the visitors advantage to 27-6.